 All equipment turned into maintenance division for classification will be requested on DA form 2407 or DA form 5990-E, one end item per job order.
-Equipment will be classified according to condition at time of turn-in.
+Equipment will be classified according to the condition at the time of turn-in.
 All equipment will be classified in accordance with current governing criteria, Army regulations, technical bulletins, etc. Equipment requested to be inspected on site will be classified according to condition at time of inspection.
-Once the classification is competed, removing any components or parts from the end item is prohibited and will void the inspection.
+Once the classification is completed, removing any components or parts from the end item is prohibited and will void the inspection.